pyscf.lib package¶

 -

-(*args, **kwargs)¶ Call the kernel function of current object. args will be passed to kernel function. kwargs will be used to update the attributes of current object.
-The return value of method run is the object itself.
+- Update the attributes of the current object.
+The return value of method set is the object itself.
 This allows a series of functions/methods to be executed in pipe.

 -